-The VEP will also allow you to compare the alleles of your input variant to that of the existing variant by selecting "Yes and compare alleles" from the drop-down menu.
-By selecting this, the VEP will only report the existing variant ID if none of the alleles in your input variant are novel.
+VEP will by default compares the alleles of your input variant to that of the existing variant; VEP will only report the existing variant ID if none of the alleles in your input variant are novel.

-- 1000 Genomes global - the combined phase 1 population (i.e. all individuals from all populations).
-Equivalent to --gmaf
+- 1000 Genomes global - the combined phase 3 population (i.e. all individuals from all populations).
+Equivalent to --af

 - Transcript biotype - add the transcript biotype to the output.
 Equivalent to --biotype in the VEP script.